pieces-app/documentation/docs/sdks/dart/docs/GithubApi.md

-# core_openapi.api.GithubApi
+# Github API

 ## Load the API package
 ```dart
 import 'package:core_openapi/api.dart';
 ```

-All URIs are relative to *http://localhost:3000*
+All URIs are relative to *http://localhost:1000*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**importGithubGists**](GithubApi#importgithubgists) | **POST** /github/gists/import | /github/gists/import [POST]

-# **importGithubGists**
+## **importGithubGists**
 > Seeds importGithubGists(automatic, seededGithubGistsImport)

 /github/gists/import [POST]

-This will attempt to get all the gist availble and return them to the user as a DiscoveredAssets.  if automatic is true we will automatically create the asset.  v1. will just get all the users' gists. <- implemented. v2. can get specific a public gist.
+This will attempt to get all the gist availble and return them to the user as a DiscoveredAssets.  if automatic is true we will automatically create the asset.  v1. will just get all the users' gists. \<- implemented. v2. can get specific a public gist.

 ### Example
 ```dart